sbeal/euler/README.md

-Solutions to Project Euler problems in Python.
-Problems 1-10 currently use Python 3; the rest are being converted when time allows.
+Solutions to Project Euler problems in Python (using version 3.4.2)